Ana Cristina Cash: Personal life

 Cash married music producer John Carter Cash on October 29, 2016, in Charleston, South Carolina in the French Huguenot Church.
-Her husband is the only son of musicians Johnny Cash and June Carter Cash and grandson of the Carter Family original member Maybelle Carter.
+Her husband is the only child of musicians Johnny Cash and June Carter Cash and grandson of the Carter Family original member Maybelle Carter.
 They live with their two children in Nashville where they co-own and operate Cash Cabin Enterprises, a private recording studio.